 We know Rooney Mara as the vigilante computer hacker Lisbeth Salander from the film adaptation of Stieg Larsson's novel, The Girl With the Dragon Tattoo, and for walking red carpets with her equally talented partner, Joaquin Phoenix.
 Her sister Kate Mara is equally recognizable, having famously played reporter Zoe Barnes in the first season of the Netflix political thriller House of Cards.
-However, what many fans of these powerful actresses likely don't realize is that Rooney is Kate's younger sister.
+However, what many fans of these powerful actors likely don't realize is that Rooney is Kate's younger sister.
 What's even more surprising than their sibling connection?
 These women are football royalty: Their mother's family (the Rooneys) owns the Pittsburgh Steelers and their father's family (the Maras) owns the New York Giants.

 Jason and Justine Bateman

-It's easy to forget that siblings Jason Bateman and his older sister Justine Bateman have been in the limelight for three decades.
+It's easy to forget that Jason Bateman and his older sister Justine Bateman have been in the limelight for almost four decades.
 In the '80s, Jason started his career on Little House on the Prairie and Silver Spoons, while Justine got her big break on Family Ties.
 Since then, Jason has starred in hit shows like Arrested Development and Ozark, and Justine has appeared on series like Desperate Housewives and Californication.
 She also made a cameo on Arrested Development in 2006—and the episode was full of in-jokes for anyone who knew about this sibling pair.

 Fred and Ben Savage

 Fred Savage and Ben Savage each starred in a highly revered coming-of-age television series: The Wonder Years and Boy Meets World, respectively.
 The shows even overlapped for a bit in the early '90s—and though this could have easily been cause for jealousy or competition, the brothers shared with E!
 News in 2015 that they were each glad to have someone else in the house who understood what they were going through.
 After all, not everyone grows up in the spotlight with the whole world watching.
-For more info about stars who got their big break early, check out 20 Child Actors When They Got Their Start Vs. Now.

 Ariel Winter and Jimmy Workman